svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Data Validation Phase

-Once a user reach level 6, he will be able to set his profile to ‘’Active Validator’’, which will enable him to start receiving validation requests.
+Once a user reach level 6, he will be able to set his profile to "Active Validator", which will enable him to start receiving validation requests.
 Validation requests will be needed for more complex data, as a second step after data has been submitted and has possibly undergone consensus by other users.
 Being efficient with this feature will be crucial for increasing researcher rating, many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.
 Data validation serves as an extra method to ensure the highest quality of information is included upon the platform.

 The data submission is sent to a fixed amount of Svandis Power among the users online with an appropriate rating level to receive the submitted data.
 There should be a mechanism where data submission is sent to analysts if not enough users are online for data approval.
 Again, the data to be validated will likely have already gone through the data submission phase.

-When data gets submitted, for example, ICO project X ''hardcap'', and reviewers do not see the answer, they are alerted that someone submitted a value for ICO project X ''Hardcap'' and has been randomly selected to find the correct answer as a reviewer.
+When data gets submitted, for example, ICO project X "hardcap", and reviewers do not see the answer, they are alerted that someone submitted a value for ICO project X "Hardcap" and has been randomly selected to find the correct answer as a reviewer.
 So instead of just seeing the answer and clicking on a button, they have to find the answer and submit it as well.
 Depending on the complexity of the value, the system will automatically compile the results and compare with the researcher’s submission.
 This system will be more complex from a processing and UX perspective for qualitative data that cannot be compared (non numerical and non standardized string format, free flowing wording).

 There is an option for a reviewer to dismiss a request, removing the user from the processing.
 The request will then be sent to another user with a similar Svandis Power.